OSInside/kiwi/doc/source/image_description/elements.rst

   and under certain circumstances it is handy to configure if the partition table should contain the read-write partition or not.

+overlayroot_readonly_partsize="mbsize"
+  Specifies the size in MB of the partition which stores the squashfs compressed read-only root filesystem in an overlayroot setup.
+If not specified kiwi calculates the needed size by a preliminary creation of the squashfs compressed file.
+However this is only accurate if no changes to the root filesystem data happens after this calculation, which cannot be guaranteed as there is at least one optional script hook which is allowed and applied after the calculation.
+In addition the pre-calculation requires some time in the build process.
+  If the value can be provided beforehand this also speeds up the build process significantly

 bootfilesystem="ext2|ext3|ext4|fat32|fat16":
   If an extra boot partition is required this attribute specify which filesystem should be used for it.
 The